 Staff and volunteers of the UPMC Mercy Burn Center host a variety of events to support and encourage fellowship among our patients and their families, as well as promote educational and injury prevention programs in the community.

-Burn Survivor Sunday — held the first Sunday of the month in February — is an annual event that allows burn survivors treated in the UPMC Mercy Gertrude P. and Donald C.W.
+Burn Survivor Sunday — held the second Sunday of the month in February — is an annual event that allows burn survivors treated in the UPMC Mercy Gertrude P. and Donald C.W.
 Birmingham Trauma and Burn Center to reunite and celebrate with members of their care team, including doctors and nurses.
 The celebration includes a range of activities and a luncheon.

 UPMC Mercy Burn Center offers a wide variety of prevention programs tailored to meet the needs of various groups or organizations.
 To request a program at your school, contact the UPMC Mercy Burn Center at 412-232-8375.